cs1302uga/cs1302-tutorials/javadoc/javadoc.md

      filename lists an arrow pointing to the link target.

-1. Navigate to the following URL in your web browser, replacing `user` with your Odin username in the URL below.
+1. Navigate to the following URL in your web browser, replacing `user` with your Odin username in the URL below (leave the `~`).
 If you have any trouble viewing your website, see the next section for troubleshooting tips:

    ```
    https://webwork.cs.uga.edu/~user/cs1302-javadoc-doc/